Crucifixion: Other incidents

 The human rights group Karen Women Organization documented a case in which Tatmadaw forces crucified several Karen villagers in 2000 in the Dooplaya District in Burma's Kayin State.

 On 22 January 2014, Dmytro Bulatov, a Ukrainian anti-government activist and a member of AutoMaidan, claimed that he was kidnapped by unknown persons who were "speaking in Russian accents" and tortured for a week.
 His captors kept him in the dark, beat him, cut off a piece of his ear, and nailed him to a cross.
 His captors ultimately left him in a forest outside Kyiv after forcing him to confess to being an American spy and accepting money from the US Embassy in Ukraine to organize protests against then-President Viktor Yanukovych.
 Bulatov said he believed Russian secret services were responsible.

 In 1997, the Ministry of Justice in the United Arab Emirates issued a statement which read that a court had sentenced two murderers to be crucified, followed by their executions the next day.
 A Ministry of Justice official later stated that the crucifixion sentence should be considered cancelled.
 The crucifixions were not carried out, and the convicts were instead executed by firing squad.

 During the Russian Invasion of Ukraine, Captain Vladyslav Pastukh of the Ukrainian 211th Pontoon Bridge Brigade crucified another member of the brigade by tying the soldier's hands to a wooden cross and tying the soldier's helmet to his left arm.
 He then took a picture of himself squatting in front of the cross with the soldier's body hanging from it.
 On 16 December 2024, Ukrainian defense minister Rustem Umerov ordered an immediate investigation into the incident as well as an investigation into other alleged abuse, extortion, and humiliation of soldiers of the 211th Pontoon Bridge Brigade by their commanding officers.

+On 28 April 2025, Reverend William "Bill" Schonemann of New River, Arizona, was found dead in his home, having been crucified by Adam Sheafe of California.
+Schonemann was the lead pastor at New River Bible Church, a non-denominational Christian church.
+Sheafe admitted during an interview with a local news station that "he planned to 'execute' and 'crucify' a total of 14 priests in 10 states across the country before being caught by police after the murder of his first victim."
+The Maricopa County, Arizona, attorney's office charged Sheafe with eight felonies: one count of First Degree Murder, three counts of Attempt to Commit First-Degree Murder, one count of Burglary in the Second Degree, one count of Burglary in the First Degree, one count of Kidnapping, and one count of Theft of Means of Transportation (for stealing the car he kidnapped Schonemann in).
+He was also charged with one misdemeanor count of Criminal Trespass in the Second Degree.
+On 28 October 2025, the Maricopa County, Arizona, attorney's office announced they intended to seek the death penalty against Sheafe.